What is Skyrizi?

 How should I use Skyrizi?

 Skyrizi should be clear or light-yellow.
-Do not use if the medicine looks cloudy, has changed colors, or has flakes or large particles in it.
-Call your pharmacist for new medicine.
+Call your pharmacist if the medicine looks cloudy, has changed colors, or has particles in it.

-Your care provider will show you where on your body to inject Skyrizi.
-Do not inject into skin with active psoriasis, or skin that is red, bruised, or tender.
+Your healthcare provider will show you where to inject Skyrizi.
+Do not inject into the same place two times in a row.
+Avoid injecting into skin that is hard, red, bruised, swollen, tender, or affected by psoriasis.
 Do not inject within 2 inches of your navel (belly button).

-Each prefilled Skyrizi syringe is for one use only.
-Throw it away after one use, even if there is still medicine left inside.
+Throw away a prefilled syringe or injection pen after one use, even if there is still medicine left inside.

 Usual Adult Dose for Plaque Psoriasis: